 Oversight and governance of tax matters is primarily ensured by the corporate tax department which implements and maintains robust tax policies and procedures.
-The Global Head of Tax together with the Company CFO reports annually to the Audit Committee, which reports to the Sanofi Board of Directors.
+The Global Head of Tax together with the Company CFO reports annually to the Audit Committee who reports to the Sanofi board.